Venus, Adonis and Cupid: Artistic style

-The artistic style of this piece seems to vary throughout, particularly in the use of brushstrokes, alternating between loose and finite.
-This alternation between loose and finite helps reinforce the idea of realistic classicalism that Carracci is well known for.
-The background is done with loose brushstrokes and a good blending of colors whereas the main figures are very classical and ideal shown through intricate details and realism.
-The figures all have little elements on them that are incredibly intricate.
+The background is done with loose brushstrokes whereas the main figures are very classical and ideal shown through intricate details and realism.
 Venus' hairpiece is made up of small beads and Adonis' quiver, sandals, and clothing have specific details that aid to his character.
 Even the dogs' collars are significant.
 Something peculiar is that Cupid's wings have a little red on them, possibly the blood from Venus' chest or just Annibale's way of showing reflection.
 The pink drapery underneath Venus, possibly representing love because it is a derivative of red, has loose areas of color throughout it.
 The three primary colors are displayed in the piece: yellow, blue, and pink and are the most vibrant of the piece, all in a pastel shade.
 All the draperies have lose white brushes on them in order to look like reflections of the light.

 Annibale Carracci is probably most well known for his work on the Farnese Gallery Ceiling, which was commissioned a few years after this work.
 He incorporated elements from Venus, Adonis and Cupid into the ceiling including another image of Venus among other mythological tales.
 His use of dynamics, arrangement of the composition, the style of the bodies, eye contact and gestures are once again used to convey a deep emotional connection between the figures.
 Carracci also studied the works of Correggio in Parma, Veronese and Tintoretto in Venice and then Rome.
 Veronese's Venus and Adonis (1580) depicted the scene right before Adonis dies.
 Adonis is lying on Venus' lap after being wounded by the boar.
 Cupid Holds the dogs and Venus is glancing at him instead of looking at Adonis.
 Both Veronese's and Titian's Venus and Adonis paintings greatly influenced Annibale's Venus, Adonis and Cupid and aided the great artist in becoming one of the great masters of Baroque painting.